mindee/mindee-api-dotnet/docs/french_healthcard_v1.md

 * **DateObject** (`DateTime?`): an accessible representation of the value as a C# object.
 Can be `null`.

 # Attributes
-The following fields are extracted for Carte Vitale V1:
+The following fields are extracted for Health Card V1:

 ## Given Name(s)
-**GivenNames**: The given name(s) of the card holder.
+**GivenNames**: The given names of the card holder.

 ```csharp
 foreach (var GivenNamesElem in result.Document.Inference.Prediction.GivenNames)